seltmann/Tracking-Species/README.md

-# M259-Visualizing-Information
+# Tracking Species
-Sample code for a presentation in the M259 Visualizing Information class, UC Santa Barbara
+Sample code for a presentation in the Tracking Species project by Irene Moon